Crabzie/Optimized-RabbitMQ-Scheduler/README.md

     ┌──────────────────────┐
     │ rabbitmq2 Start      │
     │ - Wait for RabbitMQ  │
-    │ - Wait for Redis     │
+    │ - Wait for Redis     │  ⚠️ CRITICAL CHECK
     └──────────────────────┘

+    Redis Check:
+    until nc -z redis 6379; do
+      # Retry for 120s
+      # EXIT if Redis not found
+    done

 Time T+145s: